lizardlab/bluebase/README.md

 ```

 ## TODO
- * Create more specific instructions on how to configure the openvpn file to make sure it is a secure authencation still.
+ * Create more specific instructions on how to configure the openvpn file to preserve secure authentication
  * Stress testing
- * Login system for the dashboard itself.
+ * Login system for the dashboard itself
- * Adding support for multiple database systems.
+ * Adding support for multiple database systems
- * Adding an install script to lessen the installation burden.
+ * Adding an install script to lessen the installation burden

 ## License